isiahzzzz/NOAA-Weather-Analysis-App/README.md

 - `GUI Pack`

   This package contains everything that pertains to the GUI.

+  ### Build and Compile

+For the release verison of the program, you will need Java JDK >= 18.0.1.
+To compile the project yourself, clone the repo, select a JDK >= 18.0.1, and set the main class to guipack.GUI.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/63986603/227383412-c24b4ecb-da21-4d97-a495-e580836d344f.png" />
 </p>

-### Build and Compile

-For the release verison of the program, you will need Java JDK >= 18.0.1.
-To compile the project yourself, clone the repo, select a JDK >= 18.0.1, and set the main class to guipack.GUI.

-Update

 *GPL-3.0-or-later*